 - Are there restrictions on intercity or interstate travel?
 No

 - Are U.S. citizens required to quarantine?
 No

 The Cameroonian government has updated the previous policy of mandatory quarantine for travelers.
 Air passengers with a positive COVID-19 test result will be required to enter isolation at home or in a government facility at their own expense depending on their symptoms.Although quarantine is not required, travelers may have been exposed to COVID-19 during their travels and are encouraged to limit contact with others for 14 days after their trip.

 Cameroonian borders remain officially closed; however, several airlines have been given permission to operate international flights from Douala and Yaoundé.

 - Is public transportation operating?
 Yes

 Mask wearing is mandatory on all public transportation.
 For safety reasons unrelated to COVID-19, the U.S. Embassy recommends that all public transportation be avoided.

 - Anyone not wearing a mask in public can potentially be fined 6,000 CFA (about $11).

-- The U.S. Embassy remains open for all emergency U.S. American Citizen Services.
+- The U.S. Embassy remains open for all emergency and routine U.S. American Citizen Services.
 Please contact us at YaoundeACS@state.gov or +237 22220-1500 if in need of immediate assistance.
-Visa matters are never considered emergencies.
-Limited appointment slots are available through the U.S. Embassy website for passports and Consular Reports of Birth Abroad.
+Appointments for routine services are available through the U.S. Embassy website for passports, Consular Reports of Birth Abroad, and notary services.
 Please contact YaoundeACS@state.gov if you need a U.S. passport for urgent travel and require an expedited appointment.